 Our work is outlined as follows: Section 2 is devoted to presenting preliminary results which are essential for the rest of the article.
-In Section 3 we prove the well-posedness of the damping-memory problem (1.2).
-After that, the main result of the article, namely, Theorem 1.1 is shown in Section 4.
+In Section 3, we proved the well-posedness of the damping-memory problem (2).
+After that, the main result of the article, namely, Theorem 1.2 is shown in Section 4.
+Finally, we presented further comments in Section 5.